-- Knight Templar/ Inspector Javert: He's an interesting cross of both, with the investigative side to chase the breadcrumbs, and the increasingly harsh do-gooder aspect emphasized as he gets more desperate to stop the protomolecule getting out of control.
+- Knight Templar: He's an interesting cross of both this and Inspector Javert, with the investigative side to chase the breadcrumbs, and the increasingly harsh do-gooder aspect emphasized as he gets more desperate to stop the protomolecule from getting out of control.

 - Mama's Boy: Holden has eight parents (three of them mothers) but Elise, the mother who carried him to term, says that he's really her baby.
 He left Earth because Elise told him to and only keeps in contact with her.